Hayden-Haslam/Hayden-Haslam.github.io/docs/index.md

 ## Latest Project

-I am starting to explore Microsoft MDT for image building and configuration.
+I am starting to explore PowerShell DSC for image building and configuration.
 I am in the process of building my lab to support this project.
 I will update this page when I have more information to share.